 - Transhuman Space is a post-cyberpunk setting for GURPS.
 Although the Broken Dreams sourcebook lends itself to a more classic cyberpunk feel.

-- The storylines of the Deus Ex franchise essentially explore the transition between cyberpunk and post-cyberpunk - individuals gain control of the technologies society uses to oppress them, and use them to change the world.
+- The storylines of the Deus Ex Universe essentially explore the transition between cyberpunk and post-cyberpunk: individuals gain control of the technologies society uses to oppress them, and use them to change the world.